bosborne/nyackcommunitygarden/_posts/2018-02-25-butterflies.md

 ---
 All,

-You may have noticed that Monarch's pass through the garden in early to mid-October.
+You may have noticed that Monarch butterflies pass through the garden in early to mid-October.

 They particularly love the Zinnia's and the Tithonia's, which is also known as the Mexican Sunflower.